 Cosmetic Treatments

 Crooked teeth

 When teeth are overcrowded or spaced apart, this can also result in a malocclusion or improper bite.
-Orthodontic treatment can help resolve these issues and eliminate the need to restore many teeth that are in no need for restorative treatment.
+Orthodontic treatment can help resolve these issues and eliminate the need to restore many teeth that are in no need of restorative treatment.

-The smile is framed by the lips, cheeks, eyes, ears, and chin and symmetry with these structures is important and used to help create a nice smile.
+The smile is framed by the lips, cheeks, eyes, ears, and chin, and symmetry with these structures is important and used to help create a nice smile.
 As we are all aware, noses aren’t always straight, eyes and ears are not always even, and chins may not be centered.
-This is important to understand, because the edges of the top front teeth should normally be parallel with a line connecting the pupils of the eves, but also follow the curvature of the lower lip.
+This is important to understand because the edges of the top front teeth should normally be parallel with a line connecting the pupils of the eyes, but also follow the curvature of the lower lip.
 Again, these are not hard and fast rules, but simply guides to creating a smile.
 Sometimes you shouldn’t depend on the nose and upper lip to determine the midline of the front teeth, well, because they may not be in the center either.
 Imperfections can be better hidden when blended.
 Any drastic difference may draw attention to one or another.

+Cosmetic Treatments